top of page

 Memory, Mindset and Making it Stick

-Designed for GCSE & A-level (high school students), these sessions give students a solid grounding in the science of how they learn.
-Titles and objectives:
+Designed for GCSE & A-level (high school students), these sessions give students a solid grounding in the science of how they learn and how to organise their own study, set goals and become powerful metacognitive thinkers.
+Topics include:

 Transition Unit: Making the Move to Secondary School